RFID Tags

 The integrated circuit is where the data is stored and processed, allowing the tag to communicate with RFID readers.
 The antenna is responsible for transmitting and receiving radio frequency signals, enabling the tag to be detected and read from a distance.
 The substrate provides support and protection for the IC and antenna, ensuring the inlay remains durable and functional in various environments.

-Passive and active RFID (radio frequency identification) management tags are two types of RFID technology used for tracking and identifying objects.
+Passive and active RFID (radio frequency identification) tags are two types of RFID technology used for tracking and identifying objects.
 There are several differences between the two types of tags.
-Active RFID asset management tags have their own battery which allows them to transmit signals without relying on an external energy source.
+Active RFID asset tags have their own battery which allows them to transmit signals without relying on an external energy source.

-Conversely, passive RFID asset management tags do not have their own power source.
+Conversely, passive RFID asset tags do not have their own power source.
 They rely on the energy emitted by the RFID reader to transmit their data.
 Active RFID tags have a much longer read range than their passive counterpart and typically cost more than passive tags.
 In addition, active tags are typically larger than passive tags due to the inclusion of their battery.
 Lastly, active tags have a shorter lifespan due to its battery than passive tags.
 The choice between passive and active RFID tags should depend on the specific requirements of the application.
 For more information or to get a quote please contact us at 800-437-5283 or [email protected].

 RFID stands for radio frequency identification.
 The RFID definition is a technology that uses electromagnetic fields to automatically identify and track tags attached to objects.
 These tags contain electronically stored information and can be passive (powered by the reader’s electromagnetic field), active (powered by a battery), or semi-passive (battery-assisted).
 RFID technology is commonly used in various applications such as inventory management, access control, and asset tracking.